Your voice matters: Improving our engagement

 What happens next?

-Once we have your feedback, we'll review the principles and make changes based on what you tell us.
+Now that we have your feedback, we'll review the principles and make changes based on what you tell us.
 We'll share a summary of what we heard and the changes we made.
 If we don't make a change, we'll explain why.

 After that, we'll keep working on the Engagement Framework and Action Plan which will set out the details of how we improve the way we engage and stay true to our principles.
 During this time, we'll keep talking to groups across the city to make sure we're on track.
 Once our draft is ready, we'll reach out in different ways to hear your thoughts.